 - Failure to monitor: Finally, social media campaigns are run by people, and sometimes they post messages or links that can harm the brand or the company's image.
 Part of social media marketing is staying on top of the posts and the responses so that business owners can respond decisively to negative posts.
 Never allow a social media campaign to operate without supervision; that's a surefire way to get embroiled in controversy.

-Social media is a necessity for modern businesses, both as a way to communicate with consumers, and as a platform for sharing the brand's message.
+Social Media Marketing is a necessity for modern businesses, both as a way to communicate with consumers, and as a platform for sharing the brand's message.
 Using the right approach, companies can have success in the social media space, growing the brand faster than ever.